-Being a part-time web pro is a great “side hustle,” which Merriam-Webster defines as “work performed for income supplementary to one’s primary job.”
+Being a part-time web pro is a great side hustle.
 If you are looking for a way to keep working on creative projects outside of normal work hours, making money building websites is the perfect side hustle.

 Let’s dig deeper into some of the key benefits of making money building websites as a side hustle.

 When you think of starting a small business, the overhead and upfront costs can be intimidating and deter you from starting your project.
 The great thing about starting a side hustle as a web pro is that you can expect to have very little to no upfront or overhead costs.

 At bare minimum, a working computer and high-speed internet connection will be the two main requirements you will need to get started.
 Depending on the services you plan to offer as a web pro, you might also need software to help you design, build, and code websites.
 Most tools, however, are low-cost and offer a monthly subscription program that allows you to make a small investment while you build up your list of clients.